Filtration Surfaces for Dynamic Graph Classification: Appendix

 We evaluate our method on five real-world datasets, namely the MIT Reality Mining dataset \citep{eagle2006reality}, the Highschool and Infectious datasets from the \emph{SocioPatterns} project \citep{sociopatterns}, the Tumblr dataset -- a subset of the Memetracker dataset \citep{leskovec2009meme} --, as well as a subset of the Dblp dataset \citep{ley2002dblp}.
 All of our datasets can be found in the \emph{TUDataset} collection \citep{morris2020tudataset}.

-The datasets are obtained by generating induced subgraphs via BFS runs from each vertex.
-Afterwards a dissemination process is simulated on each subgraph according to the \emph{susceptible-infected} (SI) model \citep{diekmann2000mathematical}.
+\citet{morris2020tudataset} obtain the datasets by generating induced subgraphs via BFS runs from each vertex.
+Afterwards they simulate a dissemination process on each subgraph according to the \emph{susceptible-infected} (SI) model \citep{diekmann2000mathematical}.
 The SI model is a simple epidemiological model which describes the spread of a disease in a population of susceptible and infected individuals.
 At the beginning of the simulation, a random node is chosen as the starting node and labeled as infected.
 In each timestep, each infected node infects each of its susceptible neighbours with probability $p$.
-In our case, the simulation stops when half of the nodes are infected.
+The simulation stops when half of the nodes are infected.
 The dataset statistics are shown in Table \ref{tab:datasetstatistics}.

-For our first classification task, nodes of half of the dataset of dynamic graphs are labeled by simulating the SI model with $p=0.5$, and nodes of the other half are labeled randomly.
+For the first classification task, nodes of half of the dataset of dynamic graphs are labeled by simulating the SI model with $p=0.5$, and nodes of the other half are labeled randomly.
 Former dynamic graphs are assigned class $0$, while the latter are of class $1$.
-For our second classification task, nodes of both dynamic graph classes are labeled using the SI model with $p=0.2$ for dynamic graphs of class $0$ and $p=0.8$ for the others.
+For the second classification task, nodes of both dynamic graph classes are labeled using the SI model with $p=0.2$ for dynamic graphs of class $0$ and $p=0.8$ for the others.
 The results of the first and second classification task are shown in Tables \ref{tab:firsttask} and \ref{tab:secondtask} respectively.